Charter Nonrenewals: A Matter of Life or Death

 Modified Charter Renewal Term: Negotiated Solution for Charter Nonrenewal

-In some schools, Charter schools may be able to negotiate with the school district for a modified charter term or some other negotiated agreement in which the charter school gains time to correct perceived deficiencies.
-These cases typically emerge when the authorizer is not confident it can win in an appellate court.
-In these cases, attorneys negotiate with the district to address any concerns they may have about the school’s performance and try to come to an agreement that would allow the charter to continue operating to include a modified charter term of one to three years.
-During that process, Sylvia Marketing & Public Relations works to ensure the school controls its narrative in the press and uses reputation management strategies to keep the school’s good reputation intact.
+In some schools, Charter schools may be able to negotiate with the school district for a modified charter term or another negotiated agreement that allows the charter school to gain time to correct perceived deficiencies.
+These cases typically arise when the authorizer is not confident that it can prevail in an appellate court.
+In these cases, attorneys negotiate with the district to address any concerns they may have about the school’s performance and attempt to reach an agreement that would allow the charter to continue operating, including a modified charter term of one to three years.
+During this process, Sylvia Marketing & Public Relations works to ensure the school controls its narrative in the press and employs reputation management strategies to maintain the school’s positive reputation.

 Commonwealth Court for Charter Nonrenewal Appeals

 Another option may be to file a lawsuit against the school district.
-A charter school could argue that the district’s decision was arbitrary and capricious, or that the district did not have the authority to make the decision.
-Most of our cases in providing charter school litigation public relations campaigns have been on behalf of our California charter schools and other states.
+A charter school could argue that the district’s decision was arbitrary and capricious or that the district did not have the authority to make the decision.
+Most of our cases involving charter school litigation and public relations campaigns have been on behalf of California charter schools and those in other states.

 Negotiations are only possible if the authorizer is not blatantly trying to eliminate competition to force students back into their budget.
 Unfortunately, for those located in Philadelphia, PA, which is home to more than half of the Commonwealth’s charter schools that have the School District of Philadelphia as its authorizer, negotiating is not an option.
 Black school leaders have protested the school district’s practice of targeting mostly Black-founded and Black-led charter schools while giving white-founded charter schools numerous expansions although those schools had the same deficiencies the district used to close the others.